fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 Why to optimize then?
 Well, to reduce cost.
 The cost of the hardware, electric power, cooling, or cloud computing resources.

-In this chapter, we will talk about the RabbitMQ performance, showing some tips to improve the performance on both the client side and eventually modifying the broker parameters.
+In this lab, we will talk about the RabbitMQ performance, showing some tips to improve the performance on both the client side and eventually modifying the broker parameters.